-Zack has a good head on his shoulders and isn’t about to become your boyfriend because he likes the idea of being liked.
+Jack has a good head on his shoulders and isn’t about to become your boyfriend because he likes the idea of being liked.

 He wants to know you.
 He wants to be friends.

-Zack knows all good relationships start with actually knowing each other as friends.
+Jack knows all good relationships start with actually knowing each other as friends.

 I’m learning what kind of girl you are.